 Software development costs are accounted for in accordance with Statement of Financial Accounting Standards No. 86, Accounting for the Costs of Software to be Sold, Leased or Otherwise Marketed.
 Costs associated with the planning and designing phase of software development, including coding and testing activities necessary to establish technological feasibility are classified as product research and development and are expensed as incurred.
 Once technological feasibility has been determined, a portion of the costs incurred in development, including coding, testing, and product quality assurance, are capitalized and subsequently reported at the lower of unamortized cost or net realizable value.
-Streamline Health capitalized approximately \$2,130,000, \$1,450,000, and \$1,000,000 in 2006, 2005 and 2004, respectively.
+Streamline Health capitalized approximately \$2,652,000, \$2,130,000, and \$1,450,000 in 2007, 2006 and 2005, respectively.

-Research and development expense, net of capitalized amounts, was \$2,716,163, \$2,733,293, and \$2,061,207 in 2006, 2005 and 2004, respectively.
+Research and development expense, net of capitalized amounts, was \$3,132,809, \$2,716,163, and \$2,733,293 in 2007, 2006 and 2005, respectively.

 Amortization is provided on a product-by-product basis over the estimated economic life of the software, not to exceed three years, using the straight-line method.
-Amortization commences when a product is available for general release to customers.
+Amortization commences at the beginning of the year following when a product is available for general release to customers.
 Unamortized capitalized costs determined to be in excess of the net realizable value of a product are expensed at the date of such determination.
-Amortization expense was approximately \$1,083,000, \$800,000, and \$633,000 in 2006, 2005, and 2004, respectively.
+Amortization expense was approximately \$1,527,000, \$1,083,000, and \$800,000 in 2007, 2006, and 2005, respectively.